cumulous/web/README.md

-# Workspace
+# SASSY UI

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.
+This project implements a web interface for the Serverless Application System for Storage and analYsis (SASSY) of scientific data.

+It builds upon [Angular 2](https://angular.io/) framework for single-page applications.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.